Forensic mycology: Illicit and poisonous species

 Humans have a documented history of ingesting fungi, namely mushrooms, whether they be edible, psychoactive, or poisonous.

 The onset and severity of symptoms after consumption of inedible species depends on the species, the person's tolerance, and the amount consumed.
 Symptoms can range from mild discomfort, to major gastric disorders and sometimes death.
 Symptoms may also initially seem similar to those produced by other medical conditions (e.g. cerebral infarction).
 Due to most fungi being consumed and processed though the digestive system, it is common to have cases of poisoning where no intact specimens remain and/or where digestion has already begun.
 If this is the case, examination of fungal remnants such as partially digested organisms or microscopic spores may be preformed in the stomach and intestinal contents.
 Further examination into the lower gut may be necessary in instances where the poisoning was slow acting and contents have already been digested.

-Certain species of fungi also contain psychoactive qualities when ingested, these are know colloquially as 'magic mushrooms".
+Certain species of fungi also contain psychoactive qualities when ingested, these are known colloquially as 'magic mushrooms".
 These qualities come from substances derived from the fungi such as psilocybin, psilocin, and amanitin.
 The concentrations of psychoactive chemicals in these fungi vary, even within species, due to ecological and biological factors.
 As of the 1971 UN Convention, the possession and use of these substances and the fungi which they are derived from is strictly controlled, with psilocybin and psilocin being banned completely.

-Biological Warfare
+Biological warfare

 The use of fungi in bioterrorism dates back to 600 B.C., when the Assyrians used the rye ergot fungus (claviceps purpurea) to contaminate enemy wells.
 Currently, the fungi that have the greatest risk to the public are a specific set of molds that create a range of different mycotoxins, depending on the species.
 These toxins are most often present on food products, such as nuts, dried fruit, and grains.
 They can also occur in soil, decaying vegetation, and animal feed.
 Effects range from short-term severe illness to chronic conditions, with some resulting in death.

 The greatest limitation to using these as a biological weapon is the difficulty of dispersal and human to human transmission.
 As of April 2022, The CDC currently does not currently list any fungal agents in their A or B categories for biological agents, which are reserved for pathogens presently at highest risk to society.

 The WHO classifies multiple species as Risk Level 3 Pathogens, which have a high risk to those affected but do not easily transmit between people.